moonbitlang/moonbit-course/course10/course_en.md

 - Add/Update Operation:
   - To add, first calculate which position to store the key based on its hash value.
   - Then perform key lookup by traversing the collection:
-    - If key exists, update the value.
+    - If the key exists, update the value.
     - Else, add the key-value pair.
 - Similar case for the remove operation.